-CO2 Extraction Plants (EBU) from Union Engineering extract CO2 from flue gas from boilers fired with fossil fuels such as diesel oil, heavy fuel oil, kerosene, natural gas, LPG or LNG.
-The innovative EBU Plants meet the strictest CO2 quality requirements and compared with traditional combustion plants they ensure energy savings of up to 45%.
+CO2 Extraction Plants (EBU) from Pentair Union Engineering extract CO2 from flue gas from boilers that are fired with fuels such as diesel oil, heavy fuel oil, kerosene, natural gas, LPG, or LNG.
+The innovative EBU Plants meet the strictest CO2 quality requirements and compared with traditional combustion plants they ensure energy savings of up to 45 %.

-All our generating plants are based on our amine technology, including NOxFlash and PUR-D. The NOxFlash technology is the result of innovation research and has been proven in our installations since 2006.
+All our Generating Plants are based on our amine technology, including NOxFlash and PUR-D.

 The electrical system for the EBU plant assures: